The Marc Atkinson Trio

 After more than two decades of musical output, Marc Atkinson is both difficult to define and readily identifiable.
 He is first and foremost a masterful acoustic guitarist who combines lyricism, rhythmic precision, and technical mastery into a distinctive guitar voice.
 That voice is further defined by Atkinson’s significant talents as a composer of lush and melodic original works.
 His virtuosity and compositional strengths are showcased in the recordings and live performances of the Marc Atkinson Trio, the internationally renowned acoustic trio described by Jurgen Goethe as “one of the top ten of the world’s working string trios.”

-The current Trio includes Brett Martens on rhythm guitar and Joey Smith on bass.
+The current Trio includes Jody Rutherford (guitar), Scott White (bass).
 And for this performance they’re being joined by Cameron Wilson, a violinist and composer known for his genre-crossing virtuosity and near-limitless musical creativity.
 Wilson plays with the National Broadcast Orchestra, Van Django, and Mariachi del Sol (amongst other ensembles); his compositions have been heard on the CBC, NPR, and the venerable BBC; and he’s recorded with everyone from Bryan Adams to Spirit of the West.

 Atkinson is arguably as well known for his contributions to Canada’s roots/acoustic music super group, The Bills, where he “explores his mandolin personality,” while also contributing guitar instrumentals, vocals, and original compositions.
 One of the group’s founding members, Atkinson is featured on all five of The Bills’ CDs, including two Juno nominated albums.
 Along the way, Atkinson has emerged as a skilled record producer, taking the helm on recordings not only for the Marc Atkinson Trio, and the Bills, but also for a growing list of international music artists.
 Atkinson has earned producing credits on dozens of CDs, most of them recorded at The Barn Studio on Hornby Island, the professional sound studio he opened in 2010.